single-spa/single-spa-angularjs/README.md

 ## Quickstart

 First, in the [single-spa application](https://github.com/CanopyTax/single-spa/blob/master/docs/applications.md#registered-applications), run `npm install --save single-spa-angular1`.
+Note that you can alternatively `<script src="https://unpkg.com/single-spa-angular1"></script>` and access the library via the `singleSpaAngular1` global variable if that is easier for you.

 Then, create an entry file for the application:

 ```js
 import singleSpaAngular1 from 'single-spa-angular1';